p2p-today/p2p-project/README.md

 The idea is that you can use this as a dictionary-like object.
 The only caveat is that all keys and values *must* be strings.
 It uses five separate hash tables for hash collision avoidance and data backup in case a node unexpectedly exits.

-Currently there is only an implementation in Python and it is highly experimental.
-This section will be updated when it's ready for more general use.
+Currently there is an implementation in [Python](https://dev-docs.p2p.today/python/chord) and [Javascript](https://dev-docs.p2p.today/javascript/chord).
+More tractable documentation can be found in their tutorial sections.
+Protocol specifications are in progress.

 Contributing, Credits, and Licenses
 ===================================